 On a personal note, I’ve always been kind of meh about my name, Diane.
 As a kid, people would tease me and say “DIE ANNE!” with a sneer.
 Diane just always sounded old fashioned to me, like your boring great aunt.
 Not a kid at school.
 Definitely not me now.
 I didn’t even meet another Diane until I was 25!

-Diana seemed to have more flair.
+Diana — with an “a” at the end not an “e” — seemed to have more flair and sounded better to my ear.
 I do like my nickname though, Di.
 It’s what my family calls me.

 Flash forward to today, my name had a bit of a rebirth when I moved to France.
 The American pronunciation of Diane changed to the French pronunciation, which is more like Dee-Anne.
 To me, the French way just sounds so much cooler because it’s something different.
-The name Diane is less popular in France as well, so my name’s coolness factor went up a few notches ever since moving abroad.
+The name Diane is less popular in France as well and is not one of the most common French names for girls, so my name’s coolness factor went up a few notches ever since moving abroad.

-So to stick with French first names and their meanings, let’s get into some of the most popular French girl names you’ll definitely want to know about.
-Everything sounds better in French even baby girl names from France!
+So to stick with French female names and their meanings, let’s get into some of the most unique French girl names you’ll definitely want to know about.
+Everything sounds better in French, including baby girl names from France!
 Très chic!

 To compile my lists of French baby girl names, I looked at official data of what the popular French girl names were last year and in previous years according to birth record data, so these aren’t random name lists.